 — Lula Lake Land Trust will have its bi-monthly Open Gate Days from 9 a.m.-5 p.m.
 Saturday and Sunday at its core preserve, 5000 Lula Lake Road, Lookout Mountain, Ga.
 Visitors can view Lula Lake, the 110-foot Lula Falls and a bluff overlook.
 Admission is $16.
 A guided hike is also available for $40, which includes entry to the preserve.
 Registration is required.
 Learn more at lulalake.org.

-— Chattanooga Theatre Centre, 400 River St., will conclude its production of "Peter Pan" this weekend with shows at 7:30 p.m.
-Thursday and Friday, at 2:30 and 7:30 p.m.
-Saturday and at 2:30 p.m.
+— Chattanooga Theatre Centre, 400 River St., will present a youth theatre production of "Strega Nona" with shows at 7:30 p.m.
+Friday, 2:30 and 7:30 p.m.
+Saturday and 2:30 p.m.
 Sunday.
-The play follows the classic tale of the Darling siblings as they venture to Neverland with Peter Pan and meet the Lost Boys, Tinker Bell and the pirate Captain Hook; the play is appropriate for all audiences.
-Tickets cost $27-$32.
-Learn more at theatrecentre.com.
+The play follows Italian sorceress Strega Nona as she teaches the local baker's daughter magic and her helper tries to use the magic himself leading to hilarious, disastrous results; the play is appropriate for all audiences.
+Tickets cost $10-12.50.
+The production will run through Dec.
+17. Learn more at theatrecentre.com.

 Find more events, and add your own, at timesfreepress.com/cnevents.